 3. Socks toys

 Children above four years can participate in making sock toys to boost their creativity.
-Here we give a simple way to create a sock toy.
+Here we give a simple way to create a stuffed animal using socks.
 You will need adhesive facial features, quick-fix glue, wool/cotton balls, thick thread/rubber band, and a sock of any type.

 - Fill the sock with the material, like cotton or wool, up to an inch below the mouth.